Updated: September 27, 2020

 There are many ways to raise capital for your business.
 So far, five methods have been discussed.

 The first three were by using your own money in your savings account, by selling some of the things you own or liquidating your assets and the third was by working for extra income.
-The last two suggestions that was mentioned were through loans, specifically personal loans and business loans.
+The last two suggestions that were mentioned were through loans, specifically personal loans, and business loans.

 Here now are five more ways you can raise startup funds for your business.

 Credit cards can easily be used to gain some business capital.
 Avail a cash advance or make the necessary purchases for your startup venture.
 If you always pay your credit card bills in full every month, your credit limit could go as high as P250,000 in a couple of years – which is usually high enough to leverage on and start a business with.